SocialBook is a desktop app specifically designed to ease the administrative process for social workers in Singapore.

 Examples:

-• The SCHEME_INDEX refers to the index number shown in the displayed scheme list from the scheme PERSON_INDEX command.
+PERSON_INDEX must be a positive integer not exceeding the last index number in the last viewed person list.SCHEME_INDEXES refers to the index numbers shown in the displayed scheme list from the viewscheme PERSON_INDEX command.

 Examples: